OscarHenry/concepts/README.md

 # concepts

-A project for learn somes Flutter Concepts.
+A project for learn some Flutter Concepts.

 ## Getting Started